bellsha/ICEXplorer/README.md

 # ICEXplorer
-Contains the ontology used in ICE and workflows for overlaying ICE data in AOPXplorer
+Contains the ontology used in ICE and workflows for overlaying ICE data in AOPXplorer.
+Files being updated soon.